jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

     (i) imposes a prohibition or restriction in relation to the availability of official information; or (ii) regulates the manner in which official information may be obtained or made available.

+## Part 6A — Land information memoranda

 **Land information memoranda**

 ### 44A Land information memorandum
 (1) A person may apply to a territorial authority for the issue, within 10 working days, of a land information memorandum in relation to matters affecting any land in the district of the authority.
-(2) The matters which shall be included in that memorandum are— (a) information identifying each (if any) special feature or characteristic of the land concerned, including but not limited to potential erosion, avulsion, falling debris, subsidence, slippage, alluvion, or inundation, or likely presence of hazardous contaminants, being a feature or characteristic that—
+(2) The matters which shall be included in that memorandum are— (a) the information about natural hazards that is required by section 44B:
+  (aa) information about other special features or characteristics of the land concerned, including information about the likely presence of hazardous contaminants, that—
-    (i) is known to the territorial authority; but (ii) is not apparent from the district scheme under the Town and Country Planning Act 1977 or a district plan under the Resource Management Act 1991:
+    (i) is known to the territorial authority; but (ii) is not apparent from a district plan under the Resource Management Act 1991:
   (b) information on private and public stormwater and sewerage drains as shown in the territorial authority's records:
   (ba)
   (bb) information on—